azad96/Loan-Approval-Prediction/README.md

 # Loan Approval Prediction

 A machine learning service that predicts loan approval probability based on various applicant features.
 The model is trained using logistic regression and deployed as a Flask web service.
+This repo is developed for the ML Zoomcamp Midterm Project.

 ## Project Overview